Magic Quadrant for Data Center Outsourcing and Infrastructure Utility Services, North America

 - Plans to differentiate itself from major competitors

 - System for segmenting and analyzing the target market to drive marketing and sales

-- Plans to position these services within the broader offering
+- Plans to position these services within a broader offering

-This category, which we weighted as "standard," looked at each provider's main marketing messages relating to DCO services in North America.
+This criterion assesses each provider's main marketing messages relating to DCO services in North America.

-- Current and future value propositions for DCO in North America
+- Current and future value propositions for DCO, IUS and cloud infrastructure services in North America

-- The importance of DCO services within the broader IT service portfolio
+- The importance of DCO services within the broader portfolio of IT services

 - Channels for internal and external communications

 - The differentiation of a provider's message from its competitors' messages